philzook58/philzook58.github.io/_drafts/2018-09-21-HOTT_notes.markdown

 wordpress_id: 1302
 ---

+The most straightforward computational attack on homotopy is usuing a trinagulated mesh that I think is fairly intuitive to computer people

+Computerizing something involes:
+- how to you even represent the thing you want to talk about
+- howw do you actually compute answers to interesting questions.
+I divide these into differewnt classes 1.
+Just recognize something, i.e.e proof checking or 2.
+Calculate or find something, i.e. actual numerical computations or proof finding or what have you.
+1. Is often an interesting thing to start with since it is easier even if what you really want is 2.

+Paths are lists of adjacent vertices.

+Using haskell gadts for example, we can encode all the paths and then use the types to enforce that the path is actually connected.

+Another persepctive on this is to encopde the proerties of the mesh in logic, like first order logic.
+Z3 is a way to make this conrete

+From the perspective of systems like Coq or agda, these two pictures become the same thing.
+There systems have the notion of inductive predicates that boil down to defining a datatype like that in Haskell.

+It sucks to work with this stuff though.

+A second straightforward attack to model homotopy would be to directly model functions from the interval R -> R.
+Reals are floats.

+We might try to directly model these things in functions and use functional programming def homo1():

+Or we might try to take a more symbolic approach, like using sympy or some custom dsl.
+The difference here is tha6t in many languages, lambdas are basically totally opaque.
+There are advantages and disadvenmtages to this rule.
+It does not have to be so.
+Languages with strong metaprogramming paradigms (and I include lisps, Julia, and coq here) let you poke around in the guts to varying degrees.

+Reals as floats may be objectionable to your sensibiliuties.
+Then perhaps a preferable approach may be to use exact reals, numbers that retain the capacity to be computed to arbitrary precision upon request.

 Higher inductive types are where it is actually at I guess.

 https://www.youtube.com/watch?v=A6hXn6QCu0k emily reihl - inifnity categroeis for undergrads, but really it's about homotopy type thoery